denvermullets/solid_queue_demo/README.md

 # README

-make sure you have the migrations ran for sidequeue
+make sure you have the migrations ran for solid queue
 ```shell
 rails db:create && rails db:migrate
 ```